m-adnan8080/ansible-postgresql_master-slave/README.md

 # Vagrant and ansible to setup PostgreSQL 12 Master Slave replication on Ubuntu 20.04

-This repo will create PostgreSQL single Master and Two Slave Cluster setup using Vagrant to create VM on virtualbox.
+This repo will create PostgreSQL single Master and Two Slave Cluster setup using Vagrant.

 Ansible will perform the initial installation and also the configuration of Master-Slave replication configuration.
 If the PostgreSQL Master goes down then change the ansible hosts file i.e, move any server from db_slave group to db_master group and re-run the ansible command to promote slave as master.

 Similarly new slave can be added later on by adding server to db_slave group in hosts file and run ansible playbook to perform the installation and configuration of slave server.